zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

 - Applying the **1st fact** (A ⊕ B = A ⊕ C where B ≠ C) and the fact that we don't have to worry about whether A exists in a **full** decomposition, we can just focusing on decomposing B and C instead.

 The first step is to generate a *partition sieve* table to find all possible constant partitions that may help construct the input partition.
 In the next step, we find all possible partitions B and C where A ⊕ B = A ⊕ C, A is a constant partition, and B ≠ C. In fact, it may have more than just B and C or just one possible partition.
 We can use tree-based modeling to generate the **full** decomposition of the input partition.
-In the below demonstration, the left sides are constant partitions.
+In the below demonstration, the "Left" groups are guaranteed constant partitions.
 Let's consider a simple case first:
 ```mermaid
 graph TD;
     C[3 3 2 1] --> A[1 1];